Joint Routing, Resource Allocation, and Energy Optimization for Integrated Access and Backhaul with Open RAN: Practical Large-Scale Approaches

+We leverage this initial topology obtained from solving throughput maximization as a warm start for solving the energy problem.
 The second phase further refines the solution space by following these steps: it fixes transmission power of all nodes except one at a time using the best solution found so far from \emph{curr\_best\_sol} (lines 24-25 of Algorithm \ref{alg:max}).
 Then it solves the optimization problem (line 26 of Algorithm \ref{alg:max}).
 Similar to the previous phase, the solution is checked for convergence followed by updating the best solution (lines 28-29 of Algorithm \ref{alg:max}).
 This process is repeated until no further improvements in throughput can be made and the algorithm returns the final solution.

 The algorithm for solving energy minimization problem is outlined as Algorithm \ref{alg:energy}.
 First, it obtains the maximum throughput solution using Algorithm \ref{alg:max}.
-Then it checks if the demand constraints are met for all the commodities by $d_k \geq Z \forall k \in \pazocal K$.
+Then it checks if the demand constraints are met for all the commodities by $d_k \geq Z' \forall k \in \pazocal K$.
 The algorithm then fixes the power values from the solution of throughput maximization, obtained as \emph{curr\_best\_sol}, and solves the energy minimization problem (lines 7-8 of Algorithm \ref{alg:energy}).
 Similar to the second phase of Algorithm \ref{alg:max}, the solution is iteratively refined by fixing transmission power of all nodes except one at a time using the best solution from the solution vector \emph{curr\_best\_sol} and solving the optimization problem (lines 12-19 of Algorithm \ref{alg:energy}).
 This is repeated until convergence and the algorithm returns the solution.